gitlabhq/gitlabhq/doc/development/rake_tasks.md

 In order to run the test you can use the following commands:

-- `rake spec` to run the rspec suite
+- `bin/rake spec` to run the rspec suite
+- `bin/rake spec:unit` to run the only the unit tests
-- `rake karma` to run the karma test suite
+- `bin/rake spec:integration` to run the only the integration tests
-- `rake gitlab:test` to run all the tests
+- `bin/rake spec:system` to run the only the system tests
+- `bin/rake karma` to run the karma test suite

-Note: `rake spec` takes significant time to pass.
+Note: `bin/rake spec` takes significant time to pass.
 Instead of running full test suite locally you can save a lot of time by running a single test or directory related to your changes.
 After you submit merge request CI will run full test suite for you.
 Green CI status in the merge request means